 A: Even if you carefully prepared your CSV file something might go wrong.
-For instance you don’t have enough funds on your account or you haven’t accepted yet the contract required for a specific domain extension.
+For instance, you don’t have enough funds in your account or you haven’t accepted yet the contract required for a specific domain extension.

 You will get a notification error in RCP for this and the corresponding domain transfer will not be created.

-All the errors generated when starting a new CSV transfer can always be seen in the following RCP page: https://cp.openprovider.eu/web/action/index#/bulk/overview
+All the errors generated when starting a new CSV transfer can always be seen on the following RCP page: https://cp.openprovider.eu/web/action/index#/bulk/overview

 Q: Can the CSV also be used for internal transfers?
 (Domains which are currently managed by a different Openprovider reseller)